The Facts About Workplace Violence

 - Stop the spiral that can result in violence; give the potentially violent person somewhere to turn for help such as an Employee Assistance Program (EAP).

-Remember, workplace violence can happen to you or someone you love.
-Find out how to deal with workplace tragedy.
+Remember, workplace violence can happen to you or someone you love; there are resources available to help learn how to deal with workplace tragedy.